SchapiroLabor/Background_subtraction/README.md

 ## Usage

 The `markers.csv` file which gives details about the channels needs to contain the following columns: "marker_name", "background" and "exposure".
 An exemplary [markers.csv](https://github.com/SchapiroLabor/Background_subtraction/blob/main/example/markers.csv) file is given.
 The "marker_name" column should indicate the marker for the acquired channel and all values should be unique.
 The "background" column should indicate the marker name of the channel which needs to be subtracted.
 This value must match the "marker_name" value of the background channel.
 The "exposure" column should contain the exposure time used for channel acquisition, and the measure unit should be consistent across the column.
 Exposure time is used for scaling the value of the background to be comparable to the processed channel.
-The "remove" column should contain logical `TRUE` values for channels which should be exluded in the output image.
+The "remove" column should contain logical `TRUE` values for channels which should be excluded in the output image.

+### Version v0.5.10:
+This version, which is a rework of v0.4.1, introduces the following features:
+* File-size of output image is reduced by using lossless compression ("LZW").
+* Facilitates container creation by prescinding from PALOM and opencv libraries.
+* Introduces the hidden argument, `-comet`, which extracts the metadata on-the-fly for Lunaphore Comet images.
+When using this argument, the `markers.csv` file is not required.
+* Two RAM-profiles: (1) default mode, uses moderate RAM.
+(2) Uses approximately half-of the RAM of profile 1 at the cost of a slight loss in precision of the calculation of the downsized dimensions of the pyramidal output image.
+This means the dimensions of the pyramidal level will differ between profile 1 and 2, the high-resolution level is not affected by this.
+* Organizes the tool in five scripts: (1) CLI, (2) ome-schema structure, (3) ome-schema writer, (4) background substraction and writing of output image and (5) extraction of metadata from Lunaphore Comet images.
+* Logger has been re-designed.

 ### Versions v0.4.1 and newer:
 The script has been rewritten to perform channel subtraction in a RAM-efficient manner - updating is highly recommended.
 If the output file is much bigger than expected, adjust the `--tile-size` parameter to a smaller value (e.g `512`).
 Changing the `--chunk-size` parameter may affect performance (lower values increase execution time, higher values increase RAM usage).